T. J. Perkins: Teaming with LA Dojo (2019–2020)

-United Empire (2021–Present)
+United Empire (2021–present)

 On September 26, TJP joined up with Will Ospreay and joined the United Empire, turning his back on Connors and beginning a feud between the two.
 The feud ended when Connors defeated TJP.
 On May 1, 2022, TJP was announced to be competing in the Best of the Super Juniors.
-He competed in the B-block, ending with a record of 4 wins and 5 losses, resulting in 10 points, therefore failing to advance to the finals.
+He competed in the B-block, ending with a record of 4 wins and 5 losses, resulting in 8 points, therefore failing to advance to the finals.
 On the finals day, TJP and United Empire stablemate Francesco Akira defeated the IWGP Junior Tag Team Champions Master Wato and Ryusuke Taguchi in a non-title match.
-On June 20, Perkins and Akira would win the titles, winning Akira's first championship in NJPW.
+On June 20, Perkins and Akira would win the titles.